nilumi-d/DailyWell/README.md

 ./gradlew connectedAndroidTest
 ```

-## Contributing

-If you'd like to contribute:

-1. Fork the repository
-2. Create a feature branch
-3. Make changes and run tests
-4. Open a pull request with a clear description

 ## Where to look in the code

 - UI layouts: `app/src/main/res/layout/`
 - Drawables and icons: `app/src/main/res/drawable/`
 - Main app module: `app/`

-## License

-This repository does not include a license file.
-Add a `LICENSE` if you want to share the project publicly.

----

-If you want, I can also:

-- add screenshots or a demo GIF to this README
-- provide a CONTRIBUTING.md and CODE_OF_CONDUCT
-- create a minimal CHANGELOG.md

-Feel free to tell me which of these you'd like next.